anuragambuja/data-engineering-dbt/README.md

 `ref`

+- The ref function allows us to build dependencies between models in a flexible way that can be shared in a common code base.
+The ref function compiles to the name of the database object as it has been created on the most recent execution of dbt run in the particular development environment.
+Example: _{{ ref('stg_customers') }}_ compiles to _analytics.dbt_anurag.stg_customers_.
+- The ref function also builds a lineage graph. dbt is able to determine dependencies between models and takes those into account to build models in the correct order.

 The `ref()` function references underlying tables and views in the Data Warehouse.
 When compiled, it will automatically build the dependencies and resolve the correct schema fo us.
 So, if BigQuery contains a schema/dataset called `dbt_dev` inside the `my_project` database which we're using for development and it contains a table called `stg_green_tripdata`, then the following code...

 ```sql